 Some of these ideas may seem overwhelming for small businesses, many of whom are strapped for cash and resources.
 But environmentally-sound business practices don’t have to break the bank — and some can even save you a dime.
 To get started at your own organization, read up on why green teams matter, then learn more about how Salesforce Essentials helps you grow your business responsibly.

 Salesforce Essentials helps you find more customers, win their business, and keep them happy so you can grow faster than ever.
-Learn more about our small business CRM solutions or follow us on twitter at @Essentials.
+Learn more about our small business CRM solutions.